KevinWMatthews/blog_jekyll/_posts/2019-09-03-pattern-matching-in-rust.md

 ```

 This assignment attempts to move the `Box` out of the `Option` and into a new variable.
-This is not allowed because the `Option` is borrowed.
+This is not allowed because the `Option`'s value is borrowed.

 ### Old-style Borrow